MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResourceMofDesigner.md

 ---
-ms.date: 07/08/2020
-keywords:  dsc,powershell,configuration,setup
+description: The Resource Designer tool is a set of cmdlets exposed by the xDscResourceDesigner module that make creating PowerShell DSC resources easier. ms.date: 07/08/2020
 title: Using the Resource Designer tool
-description: The Resource Designer tool is a set of cmdlets exposed by the xDscResourceDesigner module that make creating PowerShell DSC resources easier.
 ---

 # Using the Resource Designer tool